catalyst-cloud/catalystcloud-docs/source/network.rst

 DNS servers
 ***********

-Catalyst operate a number of recursive DNS servers in each cloud region for use by Catalyst Cloud instances, free of charge.
+Catalyst operates a number of recursive DNS servers in each cloud region for use by Catalyst Cloud instances, free of charge.
 They are:

 +----------+------------------------------------------------+